SustainabilityCell-IITB/sustainability-chatbot/README.md

 --------

 - If the question is unrelated to the PDF, the app returns "Out of context question" based on a similarity threshold.
-- Uses `sentence-transformers/all-MiniLM-L6-v2` for embeddings and `google/flan-t5-base` for generation.
+- Uses `sentence-transformers/all-MiniLM-L6-v2` for embeddings

 Notes
 -----